josegonzalez/cli-skeleton/README.md

 #### Adding the command to the cli

-To add the new command, modify the `Subcommands()` function in the `main.go` to specify the new `eat` subcommand.
+To add the new command, modify the `Commands()` function in the `main.go` to specify the new `eat` subcommand.
 The following is the full content of that function, including the necessary import statements:

 ```
 import (